 1. Quick Loading Time

-2. Pleasant User Experience
+2. Seamless User Experience

-3. Ease in Building Feature-Rich Apps
+3. Ease in Building Feature-rich Apps

 4. Uses Less Bandwidth